cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

        redis-slave    10.0.0.223   <none>        6379/TCP   6s

 ## Set up and Expose the Guestbook Frontend

-This tutorial uses a simple PHP server that is configured to talk to either the slave or master Services, depending on whether the client request is a read or a write.
-It exposes a simple JSON interface, and serves a jQuery-Ajax-based UX.
+The guestbook application has a web frontend serving the HTTP requests written in PHP.
+It is configured to connect to the 'redis-master' Service for write requests and the 'redis-slave' service for Read requests.

 ### Creating the Guestbook Frontend Deployment

 1. Apply the frontend Deployment from the following `frontend-deployment.yaml` file:

        kubectl apply -f frontend-deployment.yaml

-   include code.html language="yaml" file="frontend-deployment.yaml" ghlink="/docs/tutorials/docs/tutorials/stateless-application/frontend-deployment.yaml"
+   include code.html language="yaml" file="frontend-deployment.yaml" ghlink="/docs/tutorials/docs/tutorials/stateless-application/frontend-deployment.yaml" %}

 2. Query the list of Pods to verify that the three frontend replicas are running: